 If, after crunching the numbers and analyzing your credit, you determine that you won’t be able to do this alone, you might want to consider getting a roommate.
 On the one hand, having someone to split the costs can lessen the burden of renting and make life just a little bit easier financially.
 But living with another person can present an entirely new set of challenges, especially if you don’t particularly like their quirks and habits.

-If you do decide to get a roommate, the landlord may want you both on the lease – and they will likely check both of your credit histories.
+If you do decide to get a roommate, the landlord may want you both to be listed on the lease – and they will likely check both of your credit histories.
 Also, know this: the landlord might increase the rent due to the roommate's additional "wear and tear" on the apartment.
-They can also increase your security deposit, so be sure to ask about the apartment community's policy concerning roommates so there aren't any surprises.
+They can also increase your security deposit, so be sure to ask about the apartment community's roommate policy so there aren't any surprises.

 If you decide a roommate is the right move, it’s time to set up roommate interviews!
 Here are some questions to ask potential roommates: